bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Add script shortcut to jQuery min library." />
 </p>

-If we come back over to our file, you&apos;ll notice the bottom, we don&apos;t have any script tags.
-So down here after this closing div we need to add the <b>jQuery</b> library, so we can use <b>jQuery</b> and then we need to use then we need a script tag, which we can open and close.
+<p>If we come back over to our file, you&apos;ll notice the bottom, we don&apos;t
+have any script tags.
+So down here after this closing div we need to add the <b>jQuery</b> library, so we can use <b>jQuery</b> and then we need to use then we need a script tag, which we can open and close.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 38. add red border to main element (29) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">